Is Working Out on No Sleep a Good Idea?Nov 30, 2021

 How Do I Know If I’m Getting Enough Sleep?

 So how much sleep is enough?
-The National Sleep Foundation recommends between seven to nine hours of sleep each night.
+The National Sleep Foundation recommends between seven and nine hours of sleep each night.
 But everyone is different — the key is to listen to your body.
-“If you wake up feeling refreshed and you don’t find yourself getting fatigued during the day, you are probably getting enough sleep,” says Dr. Rosenberg.
+“If you wake up feeling refreshed and you don’t find yourself getting fatigued during the day, you are probably getting enough sleep,” Dr. Rosenberg says.

 Of course, many people struggle to get the sleep they need.
 According to the Centers for Disease Control and Prevention (CDC), one in three adults doesn’t get the minimum recommended seven hours of sleep each night.